apache/airflow/contributing-docs/11_provider_packages.rst

 Where providers are kept in our repository
 ------------------------------------------

-Airflow Providers are stored in the separate tree than Airflow Core (under ``providers`` directory).
+Airflow Providers are stored in a separate tree other than the Airflow Core (under ``providers`` directory).
 Airflow's repository is a monorepo, that keeps multiple packages in a single repository.
 This has a number of advantages, because code and CI infrastructure and tests can be shared.
 Also contributions are happening to a single repository - so no matter if you contribute to Airflow or Providers, you are contributing to the same